DanielCroos/Vector-Calculator/README.md

 # Vector-Calculator
-A text-based calculator which does vector operations (vector addition, dot product, cross product and etc...) and conversion to polar coordinates
+A text-based calculator which does vector operations such as:
+ * vector addition
+ * dot product
+ * cross product
+ * conversion to polar coordinates